What is vaginal discharge?

-A child with a fever or yellow or green discharge that smells fishy could have an STD (sexually transmitted disease), possibly from sexual abuse.
+A child with a fever or yellow or green discharge that smells fishy could have an STI (sexually transmitted infection), possibly from sexual abuse.
 Take this child to a doctor that day.

 See a doctor within a few days if you have abnormal discharge but no warning signs.

-If you've had yeast infections before, you probably don't need to see a doctor every time you have the typical symptoms, unless you also have other symptoms.
+If you've had yeast infections Candidiasis (Yeast Infection) Candidiasis is an infection by Candida yeast.
+Because yeast is a type of fungus, candidiasis is a fungal infection, but it's usually referred to as a yeast infection.
+Candida yeast... read more before, you probably don't need to see a doctor every time you have the typical symptoms, unless you also have other symptoms.
 Typical symptoms are a thick, white, and clumpy discharge and itching and burning in your vulva.
 Yeast infections should be treated with antifungal medicines.